 Test 5: Specialized Asset

 The underlying asset is so specialized that it has no alternative use to the lessor at the end of the lease.
-This is less common but relevant for purpose-built equipment or heavily customized assets.

 Classification in Practice